Girls Player Placement Policy

 - to maximise their opportunities to develop and enjoy their playing experience, and minimise undue risks of injury

-- primarily, though not exclusively, composed of players with skills, ability and confidence commensurate with their own
+- along with players with skills, ability and confidence commensurate with their own

-- structured in such a way as to minimise the risk of one team having a shortfall of players on match days.
+- to achieve similar numbers so as to minimise the risk of one team having a shortfall of players on match days.

 Under 16 teams (if there is enough players for more than one team) will be streamed according to merit.
 The selection process will be clearly communicated to players, parents and guardians prior to the commencement of the season and the criteria for the highest graded teams will consider skill as well as overall team competitiveness and commitment to training and team rules.
-The club will consider the wishes of players, where they would prefer to play in a lower level team to remain with their friends and they will accommodate such requests if team numbers allow and if it is deemed positive for the player and for their team.
+Some players may choose to opt out of the selection process and nominate for the lower-graded team.

 Training, Game Time and Playing Positions

-- be guaranteed three quarters of game time for home and away games, and
+- guaranteed three quarters of game time for home and away games, and

-- be guaranteed two quarters of game time in finals.
+- two quarters of game time in finals.

 Up to at least U15s, all players should be given a chance to lead, whether as a team captain for a match, in training activities, or in other ways.

-At all age levels, where there is more than one team coaches are encouraged to have the teams do some training together as a squad – such as warm up or particular drills.
+At all age levels where there is more than one team, coaches are encouraged to have the teams do some training together as a squad – such as warm up or particular drills.
 However, this will ultimately be up to the coaches to determine what will work best for the teams and the players.

 Playing out of Age Group